gitbucket/gitbucket-news/_posts/2018-06-07-why-doesnt-gitbucket-self-hosting.markdown

 ---
 layout: post
-title: "Why doesn't GitBucket self-hosting?"
+title: "Why doesn't GitBucket self-host?"
 date: 2018-06-07 00:00:00
 categories: gitbucket
 ---

-Nowadays, acquiring GitHub by Microsoft is making discussions about alternatives to GitHub and one contributor of GitBucket pointed [a topic at Hacker News](https://news.ycombinator.com/item?id=17241487).
-There was a comment which points out that not many of GitHub alternatives are eating their own dog food.
+The recent acquisition of GitHub by Microsoft sparked allot of discussions about possible alternatives to GitHub.
+E.g. one contributor of GitBucket made [a topic on Hacker News](https://news.ycombinator.com/item?id=17241487)  where users pointed out that not many of these GitHub alternatives are really eating their *own dog food*.

-That's a reasonable pointing out.

-There are some reasons in GitBucket isn't self-hosted.
-Money is one of them, but in my opinion, the biggest reason is the ease of contribution.
+This might be a valid point, but there are quite a few reasons why GitBucket itself isn't self-hosted, but still it’s eating it’s *own dog food*.

+The **main** purpose of GitBucket is to offer an extremely [easy to install](https://github.com/gitbucket/gitbucket#installation) and use Git Web based UI for **small teams and projects**, in order to be used in **intranets** or on **private servers** for the cases where existing solutions on the market are not an option.
+GitBucket fulfills this role since years and all the team members and host GitBucket for themselves or in the companies/projects where they work.

+Other reasons why GitBucket isn't self-hosted:
+- financial resources: the team is contributing their time and energy as individuals, but for now there’s no company that could finance hosting costs at such a scale on long term.
+- ease of contribution by the community – this is the **biggest** reason.

-I guess that it's easier to work on GitHub than other platforms for contributors because most of our contributors already have GitHub account and they are used to GitHub.
-It motivates contributors and we can get a lot of feedbacks from them.
-Staying at GitHub makes both of us and users happy.
+I guess it's easier to work at scale on GitHub than on other platforms for our contributors, since they already have GitHub accounts and they are also familiar with GitHub.
+It motivates the contributors and we can get allot more feedback this way.
+So using GitHub makes both of us and users happy :) .

-In addition, we use GitHub as a development platform of the open source project, but the main goal of GitBucket isn't to be that.
-It's made for in-house projects which are not able to use GitHub originally.
-So it's not fair to compare to GitHub as a development platform for open source projects.

-I highly respect GitHub because I believe that they changed software development.
+I highly respect GitHub because I believe that it changed software development for the better.
 I always enjoy development on it and GitBucket wouldn't have been born without it.
 GitBucket might be an alternative to GitHub, but it's not a competitor.

-Of course, I will keep to use GitHub for the GitBucket project in the future.
+Of course, I will keep using GitHub for the GitBucket project in the future too.

 Thanks for GitHub as a great software development platform.